-To create a custom image in your local environment by using Docker CLI and your Dockerfile, you can use the docker build command, as in Figure 5-5.
+To create a custom image in your local environment by using Docker CLI and your Dockerfile, you can use the docker build command, as in Figure 5-6.

-Figure 5-5.
+Figure 5-6.
 Creating a custom Docker image

-Optionally, instead of directly running docker build from the project folder, you can first generate a deployable folder with the required .NET libraries and binaries by running dotnet publish, and then use the docker build command.
+Optionally, instead of directly running docker build from the project's folder, you can first generate a deployable folder with the required .NET libraries and binaries by running dotnet publish, and then use the docker build command.

 This will create a Docker image with the name cesardl/netcore-webapi-microservice-docker:first.
 In this case, :first is a tag representing a specific version.
-You can repeat this step for each custom image you need to create for your composed Docker application.
+You can repeat this step for each custom image you need to create for your composed Docker application of several containers.

-When an application is made of multiple containers (that is, it is a multi-container application), you can also use the docker-compose up --build command to build all the related images with a single command by using the metadata exposed in the related docker-compose.yml files.
+When an application is made by multiple containers (multi-container app), you can also use the docker-compose up --build command to build all the related images with a single command by using the metadata exposed in the related docker-compose.yml files.

-You can find the existing images in your local repository by using the docker images command, as shown in Figure 5-6.
+You can find the existing images in your local repository by using the docker images command, as shown in Figure 5-7.

 '''

 PS C:\dev\netcore-webapi-microservice-docker> docker images

 REPOSITORY

-TAG IMAGE ID CREATED SIZE
+REPOSITORY

-cesard1/netcore-webapi-microservice-docker first 384c4ac1809b 4 minutes ago 579.8 MB

-microsoft/dotnet latest 49aaf5daa850 30 hours ago 548.6 MB

-ubuntu latest cf62323fa025 5 days ago 125 MB

-hello-world latest c54a2cc56cbb 12 days ago 1.848 kB
+cesardl/netcore-webapi-microservice-docker first 384c4ac1809b 4 minutes ago 579.8 MB microsoft/dotnet latest 49aaf5daa850 30 hours ago 548.6 MB ubuntu latest cf62323Fa025 5 days ago 125 MB hello-world latest c54a2cc56cbb 12 days ago 1.848 kB '''

-'''

-Figure 5-6.
+Figure 5-7.
 Viewing existing images using the docker images command

-Creating Docker images with Visual Studio
+Creating Docker Images with Visual Studio

-When you are using Visual Studio to create a project with Docker support, you do not explicitly create an image.
+When you are using Visual Studio to create a project with Docker support, you don't explicitly create an image.
 Instead, the image is created for you when you press F5 and run the dockerized application or service.
-This step is automatic in Visual Studio, and you will not see it happen, but it is important that you know what is going on underneath.
+This step is automatic in Visual Studio, and you won't see it happen, but it's important that you know what's going on underneath.

 Step 4.
-Define your services in docker-compose.yml when building a multi-container Docker application
+Define your services in docker-compose.yml when building a multi-container Docker app